global-asp/asp-source/en/0220_keeper_and_his_special_nursery_0.md

 The last orphans to arrive in
 August were Kopi, Kepi and
 Keji.
-These cubs were two weeks’
+These cubs were two weeks'
 old.
 They were very hungry when
 they arrived.